Fox-ML-infrastructure/Fox-v1-infra/UPDATE_MESSAGE.md

   Pipeline is fully functional and verified.
 XGBoost source-build issues and readline symbol errors resolved.

-* **GPU families — all working** ✅
+* **GPU models — all working** ✅

   All GPU model families are operational and producing artifacts.
 Expect some noise and warnings during GPU model training (version compatibility messages, plugin registration notices) — these are harmless and do not affect functionality.

-* **Sequential models — mostly working**
+* **LSTM variants — timing out but appear functional**

-  CNN1D, Transformer, and other sequential models are working.
-LSTM appears functional but is timing out at the 3-hour limit (10800s) — it seems to work but requires longer training time than the current timeout allows.
+  LSTM and LSTM-based models are timing out at the 3-hour limit (10800s), but they appear to run fine and produce outputs — they simply require longer training time than the current timeout allows.
+Other sequential models (CNN1D, Transformer) are working normally.
 3D preprocessing issues resolved.

 * **Target ranking & selection — testing**